JanStrauss/skadi/README.md

 * channel filtering
 * streams can be opened in all available stream qualities
 * chats are opened in chrome
-* channel detail pane (double click on a channel or click the 'i' button) showing the channel panels, preview, stats and a viewer diagram
+* channel detail pane (double click on a channel or click the 'i' button) showing the channel panels, preview, stats and a viewer graph
+* light and dark theme
+* table and grid view
 * logging
 * notifications if a channel goes live
 * minimize to tray (https://javafx-jira.kenai.com/browse/RT-17503 uses old AWT API)